 Before records, Andrea took an interest in CDs at 13 and went through many phases with music until she took a firm grasp on collecting alternative music, genres such as Post-punk, Punk, New wave, Metal, and their subgenres.
 It was not until she was 17 that she became curious about vinyl records and gradually shifted to collecting them.
 During that stage of that age, her musical interest took a metamorphosis in her life, and her vinyl collection reflected just that.
 Her first official purchases were Sun Ra's "Lanquidity" (1978) and Aphex Twin's "...I Care Because of You."
 (1995.)
 This put her cd collecting on a hiatus.

-Andrea has built an eclectic collection of genres such as Shoegaze, Dream Pop, Electronica, IDM, Experimental, Punk, Post-punk, New ave, Ambient, Noise, Indie, Space Rock, Synth-pop, Industrial, Sludge/doom metal, and Free jazz.
-Although Andrea's music collection is mainly on vinyl, she also continues to love collecting CDs.
+Andrea has now built an eclectic collection of genres such as Shoegaze, Dream Pop, Electronica, IDM, Experimental, Punk, Post-punk, New Wave, Ambient, Noise, Indie, Space Rock, Synth-pop, Industrial, Sludge/doom metal, Free jazz, and their subgenres in both vinyl and CDs.

-You'll find her mostly listening to Cocteau Twins, Coil, Ween, Spacemen 3, Silvania, Kitchens of Distinction, Captain Beefheart & His Magic Band, Suicide, My Bloody Valentine, Bourbonese Qualk, Severed Heads, Les Rallizes Dénudés, and Cabaret Voltaire.
-She recently released a collaborative noise/lo-fi/experimental project with GVI named "Time Traveling Has Never Been so Easy."
+Some of her favorites in her collection include; Cocteau Twins, Coil, Ween, Spacemen 3, Silvania, Kitchens of Distinction, Captain Beefheart & His Magic Band, Suicide, My Bloody Valentine, Bourbonese Qualk, Severed Heads, Les Rallizes Dénudés, and Cabaret Voltaire.

 Derek holding The Horrors - Higher